Lifecycle & Updates¶

 This guide explains how a Rezi app moves through its lifecycle, how updates are committed, and what “deterministic scheduling” means in practice.

-Apps are created via createApp from @rezi-ui/core and a backend from @rezi-ui/node:
+Apps are usually created through createNodeApp from @rezi-ui/node:

 type State = { count: number };